 This advice is to be read in conjunction with the treatment advice leaflets that will be inside the wrapper of your door.

 INTERNAL DOOR CARE:

-If painting your ready primed door you may need to lightly sand the primer, if very smooth, to give a suitable surface for base and top coats.
+If painting:- your ready primed door it may need to be lightly sanded, if very smooth, to give a suitable surface for your solvent based undercoat and top coats.
 If unprimed, a good quality solvent based Aluminium Primer for Hardwood must be used, which will seal the natural resin in softwood and hardwood that can spoil your finished paintwork.
-Then a good quality solvent based base coat and top coat must be applied, as recommended by the manufacturer, with a brush (we do not recommend rollers).
+Then a good quality solvent based undercoat and top coat must be applied, as recommended by the manufacturer, with a brush (we do not recommend rollers).

 IMPORTANT INFORMATION :

 The Recommended stain treatment of Sikkens HLS and Filter 7 must be used to validate your guarantee period as stipulated at the bottom of all invoices.

 A timber door must not be exposed to extremes of temperature or humidity prior to protection with recommended treatment.

 Doors must not be hung or stored in damp or freshly plastered rooms, all new plaster needs at least six weeks drying out period.

 All doors need finishing and must be sealed or primed prior to hanging.
 This advice is to be read in conjunction with the treatment advice leaflets that will be inside the wrapper of your door.